Joshua-Okidi/qr-code/README.md

 ## Overview
-I was able to take a careful look at the design of the desktop-design and mobile-design provided in this challenge and try to replicate it using just simple HTML and CSS.
+After a careful observation of the desktop-design and mobile-design provided in this challenge, I have been able to replicate it using HTML and CSS only.
 ### Screenshot
 Here is the Screenshot of the desktop view on my System.
 ![](./Screenshot-full.jpg)